akjayant/Image-Captioning-via-YOLOv5-EncoderDecoderwithAttention/README.md

 prediction- [['<SOS>'], ['a'], ['black'], ['and'], ['white'], ['dog'], ['is'], ['running'], ['through'], ['a'], ['.'], ['<EOS>']]
 ```
  5. Mean BLEU-4 score on validation data is quite low.
 Suggested Improvements : Use Adam and shuffling of data.
 Maybe minibatching.
-Increasing number of datapoints combining other datasets since 8k is quite low smaple size.
+Increasing number of datapoints combining other datasets since 8k is quite low smaple size (No of parameters >> no of datapoints, not ideal for neural nets).

 ## Citation (Flickr8K Dataset)